andela-tpeters/peictt/README.md

 ```
 ## Running the tests

-Test files are placed inside the spec folder and have been split into two sub folders, one for unit tests and the other for integration tests.
+Test files are placed inside the spec/unit folder.
 You can run the tests from your command line client by typing `rspec spec`

 ## Development